Nizami Ganjavi: Influences and literary scene

-According to literary scholar Chelkowski, "it seems that Nezami's favorite pastime was reading Firdawsi's monumental epic Shahnameh (The book of Kings).
-Nezami mentioned Ferdowsi as the Sage (Hakim) and Knower/Wise (daanaa) and the great master of discourse, "who has decorated words like new bride."
-Nezami advises the son of the Shirvanshah to read the Shah-nama and to remember the meaningful sayings of the wise.
-Nezami used the Shahnameh as a source in his three epics of Haft Peykar, Khosrow and Shirin and Eskandar-Nameh.
+According to literary scholar Chelkowski, "it seems that Nizami's favorite pastime was reading Firdawsi's monumental epic Shahnameh (The book of Kings)."
+Nizami mentioned Ferdowsi as the Sage (hakim) and Knower/Wise (dānā) and the great master of discourse, "who has decorated words like new bride."
+Nizami advises the son of the Shirvanshah to read the Shahnameh and to remember the meaningful sayings of the wise.
+Nizami used the Shahnameh as a source in his three epics of Haft Peykar, Khosrow and Shirin and Eskandar-Nameh.

-The story of Vis and Ramin also had an immense influence on Nezami.
-Although Nezami takes the bases for most of his plots from Ferdowsi, but the basis for his rhetoric comes from Gorgani.
+The story of Vis and Ramin also had an immense influence on Nizami.
+Although Nizami takes the bases for most of his plots from Ferdowsi, but the basis for his rhetoric comes from Gorgani.
 This is especially noticeable in Khosrow and Shirin, which is of the same meter and imitates some scenes from Vis and Ramin.
-Nezami's concern with astrology also has a precedent in an elaborate astrological description of the night sky in Vis and Ramin.
-Nezami had a paramount influence on the romantic tradition, and Gorgani can be said to have initiated much of the distinctive rhetoric and poetic atmosphere of this tradition, with the absence of the Sufi influences, which are seen in Nezami's epic poetry.
+Nizami's concern with astrology also has a precedent in an elaborate astrological description of the night sky in Vis and Ramin.
+Nizami had a paramount influence on the romantic tradition, and Gorgani can be said to have initiated much of the distinctive rhetoric and poetic atmosphere of this tradition, with the absence of the Sufi influences, which are seen in Nizami's epic poetry.

-The first monumental work of Nezami, the Makhzan al-Asrar is influenced by Sanai's Hadikat al-Hakika.
-Nezami acknowledges this, but considers his work to be superior.
-The main similarities between Sanai's poem and Nezami's are in its ethico-philosophical genre, although Nezami uses a different metre and organized the whole work in a different fashion.
-Khaqani Sherwani daring imagery, was to have a momentous influence on Nezami Ganjavi and through the latter on Persian poetry in general.
+The first monumental work of Nizami, the Makhzan al-Asrar is influenced by Sanai's Hadikat al-Hakika.
+Nizami acknowledges this, but considers his work to be superior.
+The main similarities between Sanai's poem and Nizami's are in its ethico-philosophical genre, although Nizami uses a different metre and organized the whole work in a different fashion.
+Khaqani Sherwani daring imagery, was to have a momentous influence on Nizami Ganjavi and through the latter on Persian poetry in general.

 Works

-Nezami lived in an age of both political instability and intense intellectual activity, which his poems reflect; but little is known about his life, his relations with his patrons, or the precise dates of his works, as the many legends built up around the poet color the accounts of his later biographers.
-He dedicated his poems to various rulers of the region as was custom of that time for great poets, but avoided court life.
-Nezami was a master of the Masnavi style (double-rhymed verses).
+Nizami lived in an age of both political instability and intense intellectual activity, which his poems reflect, but little is known about his life, his relations with his patrons, or the precise dates of his works, as the many legends built up around the poet color the accounts of his later biographers.
+He dedicated his poems to various rulers of the region as was the custom of that time for great poets, but avoided court life.
+Nizami was a master of the masnavi style (double-rhymed verses).